lexibank/dyenindoeuropean/README.md

 Cite the source dataset as

-> Dyen I, Kruskal JB, Black P (1992) An Indoeuropean Classification: A lexicostatistical experiment.
-Trans Am Philos Soc 82(5):1–132.
+> Dyen, Isidore and Kruskal, Joseph B. and Black, Paul (1992) An Indoeuropean Classification: A lexicostatistical experiment.
+Trans Am Philos Soc 82(5): 1-–132.

 This dataset is licensed under a CC-BY-4.0 license